Richard Pears: Career

 Pears rejoined Willand Rovers in June 2006, but left at the end of the 2006–07 season as he could not commit to the travelling involved, partly due to his work requirements with Exeter City Council.

 In June 2007, despite being linked with a move to Elmore, Pears was appointed as manager of Exmouth Town.

 In May 2008 he was appointed as co-manager of Cullompton Rangers, alongside Lee Annunziata.

 In February 2010 he returned to Tiverton Town for his third stint at the club, to provide cover to Martyn Rogers injury, and suspension hit side.
 In June 2010 he was appointed manager of the Royal Marines.
 After managing Exmouth Town from 2012 until 2017, he was appointed manager of Barnstaple Town in May 2017.
 He resigned as the club's manager in December.

 During the summer of 2018 Pears was announced as the new manager of Sidmouth Town.
 However, he left to take over as manager of Buckland Athletic on 15 October 2018.
 He left Buckland in September 2019.

+He subsequently worked as assistant manager at Bideford.
+In September 2024 he was appointed manager of Bridgwater United.
+However, he resigned from the role in November and rejoined Cullompton Rangers as manager.